 - 200 g dark chocolate 65-70% cocoa solids, use dairy free if preferred

 - 100 g dark chocolate chips use dairy free if preferred

 - 20 g cacao or cocoa powder

 - 20 g desiccated coconut

-Preheat the oven to 425 F/ 220 C/ gas mark 7.
+- Preheat the oven to 425 F/ 220 C/ gas mark 7.
 Place the beets on a baking tray and bake for 45 minutes.
-Remove from the oven, leave to cool and discard the skin (it should peel off easily).
+Remove from the oven, leave to cool, then peel.
 Chop the beets roughly, combine with the desiccated coconut and puree until smooth.
 Set aside. (you can bake the beetroot ahead and, once cooled, refrigerate it until you are ready to use it)

 KEEP IN TOUCH!

 RECIPE LINK PARTIES

 I am bringing my dairy free beetroot brownies recipe to #CookBlogShare.
 Also sharing with Free From Fridays.
 Recipe of the Week, We Should Cocoa, Baking Crumbs, and Fiesta Friday.
 (This week’s co-hosts are Laurena @ Life Diet Health and Jhuls @ The Not So Creative Cook.